synopse/mORMot/ReadMe.txt

 =========
  This repository is now in "frozen/maintenance" mode.
  Only SQLite3 static binaries and important bug fixes will be included in the future.
+ The https://synopse.info/fossil repository has been disabled after our server failure.
 -----------------------------------------------------------------------------------------------
  Please consider using https://github.com/synopse/mORMot2 for any new or maintainable project.
 -----------------------------------------------------------------------------------------------